[(1) An authority may be designated for the purposes of section 62A only if—

 (b) by reference to those criteria, the Secretary of State considers that there are respects in which the authority are not adequately performing their function of determining applications under this Part, and

-(c) the criteria that are to be applied in deciding whether to revoke a designation are set out in a document to which subsection (2) applies.
+(c) the criteria that are to be applied in deciding whether to revoke a designation are set out in a document

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.